ejself/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both receive functions as parameters and apply on each element.
+However, map returns a new array and what forEach returns is undefined.

 2. Explain the difference between a callback and a higher order function.
+Higher order functions take another function as an argument and returns a function to its callers, but callback functions are passed to another function and the other function calls it.

 3. What is closure?
+The combo of a function with references to the lexical environment.
+It gives you the ability to access the outer function's scope from the inner function.

 4. Describe the four rules of the 'this' keyword.
+-Simple Function Call: this is global object in non-strict, and undefined in strict mode.
+-Implicit Binding: this points to the object on which a function is called to.
+AKA Whatever is left of the period when you call the function is "Implied".
+-Explicit Binding: We can "explicitly" tell JS to point this to a certain value using call, apply, or bind.
+-new Binding: Using the 'new' keyword makes a new object which this points to.

 5. Why do we need super() in an extended class?
+Super is the mechanism by which you access the parent class' constructor.

 ### Task 1 - Project Set up